-- 33. Part 5 sets out the performance and reporting arrangements for the Australian Capital Territory for 2024. - 34.
-The Commonwealth and State based collections or data sources and methodologies, agreed by both the Parties to this Plan, to measure progress against the performance milestones and benchmarks and targets in the Agreement, are set out in Part 5 of this Plan and Appendix B of the Agreement. - 35.
-These data and performance specifications will be used to report Australian Capital Territory performance, except for the supplementary data agreed by the Parties to this Plan. - 36.
+- 29. Part 5 sets out the performance and reporting arrangements for the Australian Capital Territory for 2025. - 30.
+The Commonwealth and State based collections or data sources and methodologies, agreed by both the Parties to this Plan, to measure progress against the performance milestones and benchmarks and targets in the Agreement, are set out in Part 5 of this Plan and Appendix B of the Agreement. - 31.
+These data and performance specifications will be used to report Australian Capital Territory performance, except for the supplementary data agreed by the Parties to this Plan. - 32.
 Supplementary data reports must contain the following details for each Performance Indicator (PI) where the method is not consistent with the Early Childhood Education and Care Minimal Data Set (NMDS): - a.
-PI calculation description (numerator, denominator, computation, and presentation) - b. numerator information (collection name and population description) - c. denominator information (collection name and population description) - d. calculation notes (including any information about how the PI is calculated) - e. methodology - f. rationale for supplementary data and reporting (including any additional information to explain how and why the specifications for the supplementary data differ from the specifications in the NMDS). - 37.
-In 2024, States are required to provide baseline enrolment and attendance data in order to receive their full performance funding.
+PI calculation description (numerator, denominator, computation, and presentation) - b. numerator information (collection name and population description) - c. denominator information (collection name and population description) - d. calculation notes (including any information about how the PI is calculated) - e. methodology - f. rationale for supplementary data and reporting (including any additional information to explain how and why the specifications for the supplementary data differ from the specifications in the NMDS). - 33.
+[States may also use this section to clarify or elaborate on how terms or definitions for 'Disadvantaged children' and 'Preschool program' are realised in their specificity within their jurisdiction as per the Agreement (Definitions, p.15 of the Agreement refers).] - 34.
+From 2024, States were required to provide baseline enrolment and attendance data in order to receive their full performance funding.
 Appendix A.1 and Appendix B to the Agreement set out the nationally agreed approach for data collection, provision, and reporting. - a.
-Where a State has agreed with the Commonwealth transitional arrangements for 2024, these should be detailed in Table 5. - 38.
-Table 6 covers information states are required to report annually to facilitate application of Appendix A.1 and Appendix B in 2024.
+Where a State has agreed with the Commonwealth transitional arrangements for 2025, these should be detailed in Table 5 and 6. - 35.
+Table 6 covers information states are required to report annually to facilitate application of Appendix A.1 and Appendix B in 2025.